 Working out becomes more important if you have a job that requires you to sit all day.
 The last thing you want is to put on so much weight that you don’t feel comfortable and you start to lose energy.
 This will just hurt your productivity at work and at home.

-These are just a few examples of 5-mintue workouts for the workaholic that doesn’t have time to get out to the gym.
+These are just a few examples of 5-minute workaholic workout routines that improve your health and stamina without requiring time at the gym.
 Try these out in your office and improve your health.